How to Use WordPress Recovery Mode – Complete Guide

 Here’s the gist of that email and blank screen notification from WordPress: There has been a critical error on your website.
 Fix it from the recovery mode.

 The admin can access the WordPress site in “recovery mode” by following the link given inside that WordPress recovery mode email.
+To ensure that your WordPress site can send emails, learn how to fix WordPress not sending email issue beforehand.

 Get Latest Post Notifications!